-As Gofire’s Principal UX Engineer, my focus was to optimize the user experience on all products across the Gofire brand to ensure the brand presented itself consistently across all platforms.
+As Gofire’s UX Engineer, my focus was to optimize the user experience on all products across the Gofire brand to ensure the brand presented itself consistently across all platforms.
 I was tasked with developing user personas, task analyses as well as developing an overall user narrative for not only each of the individual technologies, but the mesh points between the technologies as well.
-The Gofire Health Suite consisted of the following technologies:
+The Gofire Health Suite consists of the following technologies:

 - Gofire Inhaler